smorad/um_cisc_7404/14_llm.typ

 ][
     $ pi (a_- | s_0; theta_beta) = 0.5 $
     #cimage("fig/11/texting.jpg", height: 60%)
-]
+] #pause

-We responded like a Instagram/LittleRedBook comment instead of poet
+We acted like an internet comment instead of poet #pause

 Both poems and comments in our dataset, our model will imitate both ==